 Your Final Project will take the form of a written research paper, creative work, or other form recognized by the disciplinary area in which you are primarily working.
 You should work on multiple drafts or versions of the project, sharing and discussing these with your adviser and project committee members as you produce them.
 You will submit a rough draft of the project soon after spring break.
-You will submit the completed version of your Final Project to your adviser and other committee members (and to the Honors Directors) by April 1, if you are enrolled in HON 499 if graduating in the spring and Dec 1 if graduating in the fall.
+You will submit the completed version of your Final Project to your adviser and other committee members (and to the Honors Directors) by April 1, if you are enrolled in HON 499 in spring 2024.